sseidel16/ByzantineIson/README.md

 * Player is not destroyed and created properly
 * This bug is being avoided and will not occur (it is kept here because it was not completely fixed and seemingly harmless code changes could trigger it again): Nasty bug where OpenSLES objects are not handled correctly causing the app to hang when navigating back and forth between pages a few times.
 This can freeze up the entire device and force a (simulated) battery pull so be careful.
 * Preferences do not load their default values
+* Switching from ison activity to dock and vice versa does not persist note that is playing

 Future features:
 * Add layout preferences